enonic/lib-static/README.md

 };
 ```

 The path to the actual asset is determined by the URL path (in the `request` object).
 This relative to the access URL of the controller itself.
-In this example, _getAnotherStatic.es6_ is accessed at `https://someDomain.com/resources/public`.
-That means the URL `https://someDomain.com/resources/public/subfolder/another-resource.xml` will return the static resource _build/resources/main/my-resources/subfolder/another-resource.xml_.
+In this example, _getAnyStatic.es6_ is accessed at `https://someDomain.com/resources/public`.
+That means the URL `https://someDomain.com/resources/public/subfolder/target-resource.xml` will return the static resource _/my-resources/subfolder/target-resource.xml_ from the JAR (a.k.a. _build/resources/main/my-resources/subfolder/target-resource.xml_ in dev mode).

 Same example as above, but simplified and without options:
 ```